 However, unlike This American Life, StoryCorps keeps all the content on the same page in a popup overlay.
 This concentrates the SEO value while also keeping things organized.

-How to Post A Podcast Transcript on Your Website
+How To Post A Podcast Transcript On Your Website

 You have a few options when it comes to making your podcast episode transcriptions available to your readers.
 Choose the option that’s right for your show and your listeners.

-Pro tip: If you provide transcripts for each episode, make sure to let your listeners know at the beginning of your podcast.
+If you provide transcripts for each episode, make sure to let your listeners know at the beginning of your podcast.
 This lets them know about the resource before they listen to the episode and encourages people to visit your site if they found your show through an app.

 A transcript collection page is simply a page (or group of pages) on your website that’s dedicated to podcast episode transcripts.
 If you don’t have many episodes, or if your episodes are short, you can post all of your transcripts on the same page.
 Otherwise, you’re collection page would contain a list of links to each transcript.